RedMadRobot/input-mask-ios/README.md

 Should you have any questions, search for closed [issues](https://github.com/RedMadRobot/input-mask-ios/issues?q=is%3Aclosed) or open new ones at **[StackOverflow](https://stackoverflow.com/questions/tagged/input-mask)** with the `input-mask` tag.

+We also have a community-dirver [cookbook](https://github.com/RedMadRobot/input-mask-ios/blob/master/Documentation/COOKBOOK.md) of recipes, be sure to check it out, too.

 <a name="installation" />

 ## Installation